 Thanks to celebs like Sarah Jessica Parker and George Clooney, it’s cool to be 50+.
 Except it also comes with a greater risk of developing heart disease or stroke.
 The American Heart Association says it’s ideal for the over 50 crowd to limit sodium to no more than 1,500 mg/day.
 I recognize that’s tough to do—especially considering we’re not close to hitting the more moderate 2,300 mg of sodium per day—but the point is, if you’re above 50, you should watch the salt.

 Excess sodium can contribute to bloating because it encourages the body to hold on to water.
 Dialing down on the sodium and dialing up the potassium (a crucial mineral in the fluid balance equation) by including lots of fruits and veggies will help keep you from retaining too much fluid.

 While there are certainly other causes for feeling parched, excessive salt in the diet can be the culprit.
 In an effort to maintain fluid and electrolyte balance, your body responds to excessive sodium by increasing thirst.
 Drinking water, reducing sodium intake, and eating more fruits and veggies to increase potassium intake are helpful in restoring the fluid-electrolyte balance.

 You find your food bland

 Once we’re accustomed to higher-than-average sodium levels, it’s noticeable (perhaps even bland-tasting) when foods have more responsible levels of this mineral.
 Hang in there.
 It takes up to four months to adjust to a reduction in sodium.
 The key is to use herbs and spices to create flavor.
 Aromatic vegetables, like onions, are another great way to boost flavor.

-Share your thoughts with us in the comments section and be sure to unlock a coupon to use on your next Luvo purchase.
+Share your thoughts with us in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.